MrRooni/homekitbuilds/_posts/2021-05-08-ecobee4-smartthermostat-with-voice-control.md

 ---
 layout: post
-title: "HomeKit Build & Review: ecobee4 SmartThermostat with voice control"
+title: "HomeKit Build & Review: ecobee4 SmartThermostat with Voice Control"
 excerpt: "Welcome to the first post of substance!
 In today’s post we’ll cover my initial piece of HomeKit tech: The ecobee smart thermostat."
 ---